Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation: Results

-To further convey the relative impact on price change and uncertainty, {\bf Fig. \ref{Fig4.fig}} shows the margins associated with (a) neighborhood market activity $A_{h,m}$, a micro-level indicator of housing supply measured as the number of potentially competing listings in the immediate vicinity of each listing; and (b) inverse homeowner borrowing power $M_{m}$, measured according to the average 30-year fixed-rate mortgage.
-Panels (A-D) can be used to approximate the semi-elasticity of price with supply, and are consistent with standard economic theory.
-For example, an additional 10 local listings (i.e. $A_{h,m}$ shifting from 10 to 20) corresponded to a reduction in price change of roughly 0.6 (resp.
-0.7) percentage points for the small (resp. big) market before 2020; however, after 2020 this reduction increased in magnitude by roughly 0.1 percentage points for both markets as indicated by the increasingly steep slope after 2020.
-This shift in the semi-elasticity is net of the baseline shift captured by $\delta_{TE,P}$.
+{\bf Figures \ref{Fig5.fig}}(A-D) provide an estimate of the semi-elasticity of price with supply, and are consistent in magnitude with prior empirical work by \cite{saiz2010geographic} on the full elasticity of housing supply conditioned by land development constraints.
+For example, an additional 10 local listings (i.e. $A_{h,m}$ shifting from 10 to 20) corresponds to a reduction in price change of roughly 0.6 (resp.
+0.7) percentage points for the small (resp. big) market before 2020; however, after 1/2020 this reduction increased in magnitude by roughly 0.1 percentage points for both markets as indicated by the increasingly steep slope after 1/2020.

 Another factor explaining price gains during this period are the lower interest rates that directly affect buyer purchasing power and builder construction costs \cite{HousingBoomMortgageRates}.
-The slope of the lines shown in {\bf Fig. \ref{Fig4.fig}}(C,D) provide an estimate of the mortgage rate semi-elasticity, indicating a roughly 0.7 percent price increase for a 1 point reduction in $M_{m}$, which is on the lower side but and consistent with estimation based upon a wide range of approaches \cite{defusco2017interest}; the discrepancy may be attributable to the relatively low range of $M_{m}$ and monthly price change horizon encountered in our analysis.
-Note that the estimation for smaller (larger) interest rates for before (after) 2020 are extrapolations into out-of-sample $M_{m}$ regimes, as indicated by the larger standard errors.
+The slope of the lines shown in {\bf Fig. \ref{Fig5.fig}}(C,D) provide an estimate of the mortgage rate semi-elasticity, indicating a roughly 0.7 percent price increase for a 1 point reduction in $M_{m}$, which is on the lower side but and consistent with estimation based upon a wide range of approaches \cite{defusco2017interest}.
+The discrepancy may be attributable to the relatively low range of $M_{m}$ and relatively high monthly price changes encountered during our sample period.
+Note that the estimation for smaller (larger) interest rates for before (after) 1/2020 are extrapolations into out-of-sample $M_{m}$ regimes, as indicated by the larger standard errors indicated in the regression fit.

 Another relevant analysis for comparison is one based upon the San Diego housing market from 1997-2008, which attributes higher price gains for houses at the lower end of the price distribution to cheaper credit \cite{landvoigt2015housing}.
-While we do not explicitly explore the interaction between $M_{m}$ and $\Delta P$ conditional on $P$, we do not see evidence of the differential price gains by price segment over this period for big vis-a-vis small markets, as also indicated by {\bf Fig. \ref{Fig2.fig}}(A).
+While we do not explicitly explore the interaction between $M_{m}$ and $\Delta P$ conditional on $P$, we do not see evidence of the differential price gains by price segment over this period for big vis-a-vis small markets, as also indicated by {\bf Fig. \ref{Fig3.fig}}(A).